-the entire governing body or
+the entire local governing board or

-the majority of the governing body
+the majority of the local governing board

-Stage 2 will be considered by an independent investigator appointed by the governing body.
+Stage 2 will be considered by a director of the St Benedict Catholic Academy Trust board appointed by the Chair of the Trust Board.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.